Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✑ The source code must be stored in a Git repository in Azure DevOps.

-Solution: Configure an Octopus Tentacle on an on-premises machine.
+Solution: **Configure an Octopus Tentacle on an on-premises machine**.
 Use the Package Application task in the build pipeline.

 Does this meet the goal?